bannnn511/bannnn511.github.io/_notes/xv6/xv6-scheduler-and-context-switch.md

 };
 ```

-I will only mention some important fields that we are needed in this blog.
-If you want to learn more, check out the references at the end of the blog.

 - `pgdir` is our page table which I will make another blog post.
 - `kstack` is the process's kernel stack.
 In order for kernel to execute when process transition from user space to kernel space is that each process shares a part of their address space with the kernel.
 What this means is that the kernel `code` and `data` section exists in every process and is pointed to the same physical location in the memory.
 With this setup, when the process transition from user space to kernel space, kernel code can be executed.
 - `state` presents the state of our process. `RUNNABLE` is when our process can be run and it is waiting for the CPU to run. `RUNNING` is when it is being executed.